About

 World War II (1939-1945)

 Oscar R. Ritter was born in Schenectady, New York, on March 6, 1921.
-After graduating from Mont Pleasant High School in 1941, he started working for Webster Motor Sales and General Electric.
+He grew up in the city of Schenectady and graduated from Mont Pleasant High School in 1941.
+Before entering the military, he worked for Webster Motor Sales and General Electric.

 In October 1942, Oscar enlisted in the United States Army.
-He completed his basic training at Fort Monmouth, New Jersey.
+He completed his basic training at Fort Monmouth in New Jersey.
 After his training, he was stationed in Virginia and Florida before being sent overseas.
 He was a technician fifth-grade serving with the 74th Signal Corps.
 On September 9, 1943, just two and a half hours after his signal corps group landed at the Salerno beachhead, Oscar was killed.
-He is buried in Evergreen Memorial Park, Colonie, New York.
+He is buried in Evergreen Memorial Park in Colonie, New York.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry